aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/mongodb-poll-source-connector.md

 The configuration file contains the following entries:

--   `name`: the connector name, replace `CONNECTOR_NAME` with the name you want to use for the connector.
+-   `name`: the connector name, replace `CONNECTOR_NAME` with the name to give to the connector.
 -   `connection.uri`, `database`, `collection`: source database
     parameters collected in the
     [prerequisite](/docs/products/kafka/kafka-connect/howto/mongodb-poll-source-connector#connect_mongodb_pull_source_prereq) phase.